Azure/azure-rest-api-specs/documentation/test-scenario/QuickStart.md

 ## Create AAD app

-To run api test, first please prepare an AAD app which is used for provisioning Azure resource.
+To run API test, first please prepare an AAD app which is used for provisioning Azure resource.
 Please grant subscription contributor permission to this AAD app.

 For how to create AAD app, please follow this doc https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal